Triazic/rust_threading/doc/characters/Oliver.md

 ### Character Traits
 High-functioning depression / malaise.
-Gloomy theme but not necessarily dark / evil, positive intentions to others.
+Gloomy theme but not dark / evil, positive intentions to others.
 See eg. abilities Nostalgia, Reach Out, Cautious Optimism, For You.

 ### Combat